 ESPN Celebrates Variation Of Athletic Bodies In Final Print Edition Of Its Magazine

 Athletes' bodies are on display constantly.
-Whether they're running, climbing, jumping, throwing, skating, hitting or in any other motion, we're watching them.
+Whether they're running, climbing, jumping, throwing, skating, hitting or engaging in any other motion, we're watching them.
 But how often do we stop to think about how varied those bodies are?

 That is exactly what ESPN The Magazine set out to do with its Body Issue.
-The annual edition is meant to celebrate athletes from across the sporting world and across gender in carefully composed nude photographs, from the super-famous to the less well-known.
+The annual issue is meant to celebrate athletes from across the sporting world and across gender, from the superfamous to the less well-known, in carefully composed nude photographs.

-Athletes including Serena Williams, Hope Solo, Prince Fielder, Gus Kenworthy, the U.S. Women's National Hockey Team, the Philadelphia Eagles' offensive line and many other fan favorites have graced the multiple covers each issue features.
-Along with the images showcasing all different types of athleticism, the magazine has included interviews with athletes talking about body image, their struggles with it, and portraying that many body types are capable of athletic feats.
+Athletes including Serena Williams, Hope Solo, Prince Fielder, Gus Kenworthy, the U.S. women's national hockey team, the Philadelphia Eagles' offensive line and many other fan favorites have graced the multiple covers that each issue features.
+Along with the images showcasing all different types of athleticism, the magazine has included interviews with athletes talking about body image, discussing their struggles with it and portraying that many body types are capable of athletic feats.

-This special feature has been a highlight for the past decade but last week ESPN published its final print edition of the magazine after 21 years.
+This special feature has been a highlight for the past decade, but last week ESPN published its final print edition of the magazine after 21 years.
 ESPN announced in April that the September issue of the magazine would be its last.
 In a statement, the company said the work and features by journalists for the magazine would not end, but that based on consumer trends, the content would move entirely to the digital platform.

-The company is expected to launch ESPN Cover Story later this fall, bringing many of the " high-concept franchises born in ESPN The Magazine" to a monthly digital presentation that showcases features on athletes.
+The company is expected to launch ESPN Cover Story this fall, bringing many of the "high-concept franchises born in ESPN The Magazine" to a monthly digital presentation that showcases features on athletes.

-To mark the moment and get a sense of how the idea for The Body Issue came to creation, NPR's Michel Martin spoke with the magazine's editor-in-chief, Alison Overholt on All Things Considered.
+To mark the moment and get a sense of how the idea for The Body Issue came to creation, NPR's Michel Martin spoke with the magazine's editor in chief, Alison Overholt, on All Things Considered.

 This interview has been edited for length and clarity.